 Any active debt management plans or individual voluntary arrangements

 A credit report is a file containing information about your credit history.
-Your credit score is a score given to you by a Credit Reference Agency (CRA), which tells you how your credit report will look to lenders - the higher the score, the better it looks.
+Your credit score is a score given to you by a credit reference agency, which tells you how your credit report might look to lenders - the higher the score, the better it looks.
+However, different lenders assess potential borrowers in different ways.

 Current account information (unless you have an overdraft)